 Competitive pinball players will participate in a circuit of 20 tournaments, with all results during the Circuit season contributing to their final qualifying point total.
 At the end of the Stern Pro Circuit season, the top 20 ranked players will be invited to compete in the Stern Pro Circuit Final tournament.

 The Stern Pro Circuit Final is an invitation-only, no-entry-fee-required event where all contestants who qualify win prize money.
 The Stern Pro Circuit Final is a unique competitive event that pits each season’s best performers against one another in a last-man-standing tournament format.

 All players who participate in an SPC event will be awarded SPC points towards the overall standings.
 These points will be based on the WPPR points earned at those events.

-At the end of the Stern Pro Circuit season, the top 40 ranked players are invited to compete in the SPC Final held in Chicago, IL.
-Twelve machines will be made available for the duration of the tournament.
-The machines will be a mixture of classic and new Stern pinball machines.
+At the end of the Stern Pro Circuit season, the top 20 ranked players are invited to compete in the SPC Final held in Chicago, IL.

-At the start of the third round, the remaining 10 players will be placed in a ladder-style bracket based on their original seeds.
+20 players will be placed in a ladder-style bracket based on their original seeds.
 The bottom 4 players will compete in a single game, with the lowest scoring player being removed from the contest and replaced by the next highest seed.
-When only 2 players remain, they will compete in a best two-games-out-of-three series to determine the SPC Champion and decide who takes home the Stern Pro Circuit Belt along with a brand new Stern Pinball machine!
+When only 2 players remain, they will compete in one final game to determine the SPC Champion and decide who takes home the Stern Pro Circuit Belt along with a brand new Stern Pinball machine!